becky-wingyan-yuen/DNOTS-Rpackage/README.md

 # Software dependencies

-Before installing the `DNOTS` package, users should have installed `R` with version 3.5.0 or higher.
+Before installing the `precision.subtype` package, users should have installed `R` with version 3.5.0 or higher.

 ### Package dependencies

-Users should install the following packages prior to installing `DNOTS`, from an `R` session:
+Users should install the following packages prior to installing `precision.subtype`, from an `R` session:

 ```
 if (!require("BiocManager", quietly = TRUE))